-For the past two years, there has been a tremendous increase in the number of cybercrime attacks on small businesses in virtually every industry and every state.
+For the past three years, there has been a tremendous increase in the number of cybercrime attacks on small businesses in virtually every industry and every state.
 The intrusions gather data ranging from customer lists, employee records and donor information kept by non-profit organizations.
 In cooperation with special agents of the FBI and the Secret Service together with local law enforcement officials, Business Matchmaking has organized dozens of cybercrime briefings.

 Several leading technology companies have joined us in providing information help minimize the risk of becoming a victim.